ckeditor/ckeditor5-angular/README.md

 #### Packaging the component

-**Note** This step is optional in the release process (the script is executed anyway by the postversion hook) but it is required to test the package used as an NPM dependency.
+**Note** This step is optional in the release process (the script is executed anyway by the postversion hook) but it is required to test the package used as an npm dependency.

-This project uses [ng-packagr](https://www.npmjs.com/package/ng-packagr) to create a package meeting the Angular Package Format specification.
+This project uses [ng-packagr](https://www.npmjs.com/package/ng-packagr) to create the package meeting the Angular Package Format specification.

 Calling: